GemHunt/movidius-on-rpi/tensorflow_build.md

 * Except:
 * I made sure I used 3/2/2017 release (Download dated 3/3/2017)
 * I used Win32DiskImager to make it(not NOOBs, because Noobs updated it.)
-* I downloaded 2017-09-07 Raspbian Stretch and wrote a 32GB card with Win32DiskImager
 * Turned on the RPi camera and SSH
 * Change the local to “Chicago”
 * Changed the keyboard to US  (Must!)